wacncontent/CustomizeTool/removeCommentOutput/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

 ### Verify Azure Services and Rates

-After publishing the services and rates, you can verify the list of imported services in Cloud Cruiser’s *Services* tab:
+After publishing the services and rates, you can verify the list of imported services in Cloud Cruiser's *Services* tab:

 ![Figure 5 - Verifying the new Services][5]